interactiveaudiolab/voogle/README.md

 # Voogle
 Voogle is an audio search engine that uses vocal imitations of the desired sound as the search query.

 Voogle is built in Python 3.6 and Javascript, using Node.js.
+Voogle runs best in Google Chrome.

 ## Installation
 ### Server